 - Street lights and some kind of flashing markers or yellow lights put at bus stops, or solar lights that stick out of the ground and can be moved, if the bus stop changes.

-- Combine bus stops to reduce the amount of stops.
+- Combine bus stops to reduce the number of stops.

 - Adopt a bus stop; have community volunteers sitting at bus stops in the morning and afternoon to watch traffic and the surrounding area.
 The goal here is to not leave kids alone at bus stops.